 Two types of workers that can create cyber risk:

+Insiders in the IRG malicious are those who seek, by the way, to benefit at the expense of the company or directly harming the organisation.
+It can encourage theft or directly steal data, commit fraud for financial gain, publicly expose confidential information to attract attention or sabotage IT systems.
+Most organizations focus their attention on people who use privileged information, using activity monitoring software and small investigation teams.
 The members of the IRG negligence are prone to errors and they do not intend to intentionally damage the organisation, but they expose her to risks because of her mistakes or carelessness.
 This can happen in two ways.
 First, an employee can carelessly create a vulnerability, which can be exploited directly by the attackers (for example, a bad configuration of servers in the cloud, or someone can lose a hard drive with confidential data).
 Employees can also become personally vulnerable to attacks and inadvertently cooperation.
-For example, by sharing too much personal information online employees can become easy targets for phishing attacks, attackers attack a user’s account and employees to carry out a more harmful activities.
+For example, by sharing too much personal information online employees can become easy targets for phishing attacks, attackers attack a user’s account and employees to carry out a more harmful activities. |

 Briefly, internal threats arise from two types of employees: those who are negligent and those with malicious intent.
 Insiders belonging to IRG negligence are easy to understand for companies and their risk mitigation teams as long as they have the right tools.
 Through poor training, confused morale or pure carelessness, workers, who are generally trusted, can expose the company to external risks.
 In these cases the key is to work with the employees themselves to strengthen their position and minimise the risks.